 As a general rule, the scope of a variable determines its lifetime.
 Therefore, let's take a look at…

 What Is The Life Of A VBA Variable And How Is It Determined

 The term “life” refers to how long a variable is stored in the computer's memory.

 A variable's life is closely related to its scope.
 In addition to determining where a variable may be used, a variable's scope may (in certain cases) determine the moment at which the variable is removed from the computer's memory.

 In other words: The life of a VBA variable (usually) depends on its scope.

 Fortunately, the topic of variable life is simpler than that of scope.
 More precisely, there are 2 basic rules:

 - Rule #1: Procedure-level VBA variables declared with the Dim statement are removed from the memory when the relevant procedure finishes.

 - Rule #2: Procedure-level Static variables, module-level variables and public variables retain their values between procedure calls.

-In addition to the above, John Walkenbach explains how you can purge absolutely all the variables that are currently stored in the memory using any of the following 3 methods:
+You can purge all the variables that are currently stored in memory using any of the following 3 methods: